 Halloween in Tuscany

 Halloween in Tuscany?
-Of course, it is not an Italian festivity, but in Tuscany, we could not resist to the temptation to wear a witch costume and go around along the narrow streets of one of the many medieval villages, questioning “Trick or treat?”.
-We are hilarious people, and we like having fun.
+Why not!
+Of course, it is not an Italian festivity, but sometimes we could not resist the temptation to wear a witch costume and go around along the narrow streets of one of the medieval villages, questioning “Trick or treat?”.
+You know, Tuscans are hilarious people, and we like having fun.

 How Halloween became the Festivity we all know

-Halloween is something of archaic.
-At the time of ancient Romans during the last days of October, Pomona, the Goddess of seeds and fruits, was celebrated for all the precious works she did for the harvest.
-In addition, in February they also celebrated the Parentalia, a domestic celebration of family ancestors, early version of Halloween.
+Despite its Celtic origin, celebrations of Halloween have more ancient roots.
+At the time of Romans, during the last days of October, people celebrated Pomona, the Goddess of seeds and fruits, thanking her for all the precious help she did during the harvest.
+Also, in February, they celebrated the Parentalia, a domestic celebration of family ancestors which was an early version of Halloween.

-Looking back to the history, in northern Europe, we can connect Halloween to the Keltic celebration of Samahin, which was a feast for the end of summer, when any sorts of supernatural events were happening.
+Looking back to the history, in northern Europe, we can connect Halloween to the Keltic Samhain, which was a celebration for the end of summer, when any sorts of supernatural events were happening.

-All Saints day (or All Hallows’ Eve like in ancient Scotland) was established by Pope Gregory IV, replacing the previous pagan feast of Halloween in United Kingdom, with a new one in name of the Christianity.
-However, Halloween survived to the attempt to cancel it in name of the religion, and the British kept it as laical celebration.
-After the half of the 1800’s, Halloween has been also exported in the USA, because of the Irish immigration.
+All Saints Day (or All Hallows’ Eve like in ancient Scotland) was established by Pope Gregory IV to replace the previous pagan holiday of Halloween in the United Kingdom, but they gave a new one in name of the Christianity.
+However, Halloween survived to the attempt to cancellation in name of the religion, and the British kept it as a laical celebration.
+After the half of the 1800’s, Halloween has been also exported to the USA, thanks to the Irish immigration.

 How we celebrate Halloween in Tuscany

 When I was a kid, on 31 October, I remember my friend Francesca asked to me to spend the afternoon at her place.
-Once I arrived, her grandfather gave me a necklace made with chestnuts instead of pearl drops and with a red apple in place of a pendant.
+Once arrived, her grandfather gave me a necklace made with chestnuts, instead of pearl drops, and a red apple, in place of a pendant.
 I was surprised and I asked what it was for.
 He told me in dialect “This is to protect you against the evil soul of the death tonight”.
-I was just 8 year old, so I was a bit scared.
+I was just 8 years old, so I was a bit scared.
 Why did anybody inform me about something like that before?
 At that time, Halloween was something of too much exotic for me and I heard about it only on American TV shows or movies.
-I remember I spent all night long hoping to not seeing any evil presence in my room, and I felt asleep with lights turned on.
+I remember I spent all night long hoping to not seeing any evil presence in my room, and I fell asleep with lights turned on.

 What to do for a scary Halloween in Tuscany